The most expensive wine collections that have gone under the hammer

 Hong Kong-based billionaire Joseph Lau is among the world’s top-tier wine collectors, and his cellar of fine wines has earned Sotheby’s rare ‘white glove’ sales (100 per cent sale) when a coveted lot went under the hammer in 2021.

-“The white-glove sale of wines from the cellar of Hong Kong billionaire Joseph Lau doubled the pre-sale estimate, and Sotheby’s three-day sales series of wines and spirits ended with an outstanding total of HK$119.5 million (INR 127 crore approx.)/US$15.4 million,” states the auction house.
+“The white-glove sale of wines from the cellar of Hong Kong billionaire Joseph Lau doubled the pre-sale estimate, and Sotheby’s three-day sales series of wines and spirits ended with an outstanding total of HK$119.5 million/US$15.4 million,” states the auction house.

-The sale of his collection, dubbed Wines From The Cellar of Joseph Lau Part II, earned USD 6.8 million (INR 56 crore approx.).
-It comprised 148 lots, and top sales were achieved through nine 1990 bottles, which earned a whopping USD 450,590 (INR 3 crore approx.).
+The sale of his collection, dubbed Wines From The Cellar of Joseph Lau Part II, earned USD 6.8 million.
+It comprised 148 lots, and top sales were achieved through nine 1990 bottles, which earned a whopping USD 450,590.

-The 2021 auction continued the successful streak of the sale of the first auction in 2020, which also saw a ‘white glove’ sale and amassed over USD 3.3 million (INR 27 crore approx.).
+The 2021 auction continued the successful streak of the sale of the first auction in 2020, which also saw a ‘white glove’ sale and amassed over USD 3.3 million.

 Andrew Lloyd Webber’s wine collection